 Stereo imaging and panning is more challenging to make sense of on headphones than studio speakers.
 Even if you manage to create a stereo image that sounds good on headphones, there’s no guarantee that it will translate well to speakers.
 This goes both ways though, meaning if you’ve created a mix on a pair of speakers, it’s just as important to check it on a pair of headphones.

-In this article by Hugh Robjohn via Sound on Sound, Robjohn states that “The timing differences associated with this acoustic ‘crosstalk’ between the two channels and each ear lie at the core of the ‘stereo illusion’.
+In an archived article by Hugh Robjohn via Sound on Sound, Robjohn states that “The timing differences associated with this acoustic ‘crosstalk’ between the two channels and each ear lie at the core of the ‘stereo illusion’.
 This is what allows us to perceive phantom images between the speakers, and coincident-mic and stereo-panning techniques (which employ only level differences between the two channels to convey the spatial information) rely entirely on this acoustic crosstalk to work properly.”

 Robjohn goes on to say that “When listening to ordinary stereo material via headphones, this interaural timing information is missing — we have only the differences in level between the two channels to go on — and hence the stereo images become non-linear and ill-defined.
 In fact, most people perceive the individual sound sources to lie on a line running directly through the centre of the head, instead of being portrayed in front of us as they would be with loudspeakers.
 This radically different presentation is what makes judging stereo signals and panning mono ones so much more difficult on headphones.”